Genymotion Saas

 How to connect a virtual device to ADB in Genymotion SaaS?

-Julien Maneyrol — 2025-07-31
+Julien Maneyrol / 2025-07-31

 How to use MobSF with Genymotion SaaS

-Julien Maneyrol — 2025-04-14
+Julien Maneyrol / 2025-04-14

-Important: This tutorial requires modification to MobSF source code.
-It will not work with MobSF official docker image.
+> Important: > This tutorial requires modification to MobSF source code; it will not work with MobSF official docker image.

-- Setup gmsaas CLI
+Prerequisite Setup gmsaas CLI

-- Configure the path to your Android SDK
+Configure the path to your Android SDK

-- Use the following command: <sdk_path> should point to the Android SDK installation directory, similar to the ANDROID_SDK_ROOT or deprecated ANDROID_HOME environment variables.
+Use the following command: <sdk_path> should point to the Android SDK installation directory, similar to the ANDROID_SDK_ROOT or deprecated ANDROID_HOME environment variables.

 Configure authentication

-- You will need a Genymotion SaaS API token for this step.
+You will need a Genymotion SaaS API token for this step.

-- If you haven’t created one yet, you can follow the steps from our on-line documentation.
+If you haven’t created one yet, you can follow the steps from our on-line documentation.

-- Next, use the following command:
+Next, use the following command:

-- Alternatively, you can store the API Token in the environment variable: GENYMOTION_API_TOKEN
+Alternatively, you can store the API Token in the environment variable: GENYMOTION_API_TOKEN

 Verify gmsaas configuration

-- Run the command: If the command returns “Authentication OK” and “Android SDK OK”, you are all set with gmsaas!
+If the command returns “Authentication OK” and “Android SDK OK”, you are all set with gmsaas!

 Connect an instance to ADB

-- Start your instance.
+Start your instance.

-- When it is in “Running” state, copy the instance UUID (you can get it from Genymotion SaaS UI dashboard, or with the gmsaas recipes list command), then use the following command: Replace <instance_uuid> with the instance UUID.
+When it is in “Running” state, copy the instance UUID (you can get it from Genymotion SaaS UI dashboard, or with the gmsaas recipes list command), then use the following command:

-- The command returns to shell once ADB is connected.
+The command returns to shell once ADB is connected.

-- If the –adb-serial-port <PORT> option is set, the instance will be connected to ADB on localhost:<PORT>.
+If the --adb-serial-port <PORT> option is set, the instance will be connected to ADB on localhost:<PORT>.

-- Another method is to connect any running instances to ADB by combining this command with the –quiet or -q option and xargs:
+Another method is to connect any running instances to ADB by combining this command with the --quiet or -q option and xargs:

 Configure MobSF

-- It is strongly recommended to use a Python Virtual Environment to install and use MobSF.
+> Important: > It is strongly recommended to use a Python Virtual Environment to install and use MobSF.

-- In the Mobile-Security-Framework-MobSF folder, run the installation command.
+In the Mobile-Security-Framework-MobSF folder, run:

-Launch MobSF
+4. Launch MobSF

-- When done, run the launch command.
+When done, run this command:

-- Now, you can access MobSF by browsing to http://localhost:8000/.
+Now, you can access MobSF by browsing to http://localhost:8000/.

-- Log in and navigate to DYNAMIC ANALYSER; your Genymotion SaaS instance should appear as connected at localhost:XXXXX.
+Log in and navigate to DYNAMIC ANALYSER, your Genymotion SaaS instance should appear as connected at localhost:XXXXX:

 Install Magisk on Genymotion

-Julien Maneyrol — 2025-02-05
+Julien Maneyrol / 2025-02-05

 This tutorial describes how to install Magisk on all Genymotion products.